bahaidev/textbrowser/README.md

 1. Location: <https://bitbucket.org/brettz9/bahaiwritings>

-The following instructions are aimed at those adding *TextBrowser* as a bower dependency of their own project.
+The following instructions are aimed at those adding *TextBrowser* as a dependency of their own project.
 Notes follow for those seeking to add their files within this repository.

 If you would like to see a sample package implementing the